-Teacher-Scholar Development Cohorts
+Teacher-Scholar Development Cohorts 2015-16 Cohorts

-Associate Professor Writing and Pedagogy
+Associate Professor Writing Group

-Writing projects, pedagogy and preparing for promotion to full professor.
+Working together on writing projects, pedagogy and preparing for promotion to full professor.

-Digital Humanities 101 Workshop
+Digital Humanities Pedagogy

 Mathematics Research Seminar

 In this seminar, mathematics faculty will share with one another the current research they are considering, leading to a deeper understanding of the research and results in different areas of mathematics and also provide the opportunity for the faculty to offer suggestions on the research based on a perspective from a different branch of mathematics.

 MESA (Middle East/South Asia) Working Group